KellyStathis/datacite_consortium_data/README.md

-This project exports account data for a DataCite consortium's consortium organizations and their repositories.
+This project exports account data and email addresses for a DataCite consortium's consortium organizations and their repositories.

 ## Configuration